rafaeljesus/agile2go/README.md

 This is app is for my portfolio

-Agile2Go is a well tested app, running on AWS, built with backbone.js, Rails as API and mongodb as database
+Agile2Go is a well tested app, running on Elastic Beanstalk, built with backbone.js, Rails as API and Mongolab as DBAS

 Setup
 -----